 Whoever installs solid hardwood floors must have enough experience to leave the right amount of space for hardwood’s natural expansion and contraction.
 The individual boards can’t be too tight or too loose.
 If they’re too tight, your floor will buckle.
 If it’s too loose the gaps between the boards will get too wide in the winter.”

-Wood is a natural product subject to expansion and contraction.
-However, what Mike was unaware of at the time, is that there is one manufacturer of solid hardwood floors who solved that problem for DIYers (and professionals).
+Hardwood flooring is a natural product subject to expansion and contraction.
+However, what Mike was unaware of at the time, is that there is one manufacturer of solid hardwood floors who solved that problem.
 Easiklip devised a patented clip to join the boards instead of glue and nails.
-The clip has silicone beads that allow for natural movement of the floor without buckling.
+The clip has silicone beads that allow for natural movement of the hardwood floor without buckling.

 “It can also be sanded and refinished — not as much as hardwood, but a few times over a couple of decades is fine, depending on the quality.”

-The difference is that with solid wood, you can sand and varnish a wooden floor multiple times, unlike a lower grade engineered floor.
+The difference is that with solid hardwood flooring, you can sand and varnish a wooden floor multiple times, unlike a lower grade engineered hardwood flooring.

-Thickness of Hardwood Flooring and Why It Matters
+Hardwood Flooring Thickness Chart and Why It Matters

-Most manufacturers use inches instead of centimeters or milimeters, but we’ve provided a small conversion chart to help you.
+Most manufacturers use inches instead of centimeters or millimetres, but we’ve provided a small conversion chart to help you.

 If you’re shopping for solid hardwood floors, you’ll find three thicknesses of boards.